Pravah Capital

 Our framework says: asset-light, recurring or repeat revenue, deeply embedded in customer workflows, sector limited to B2B services and tech.
 It is a useful filter - it kills most of what we see.
 But quarter one has put real exceptions in front of us: a capital-intensive industrial services business with 49% EBITDA from a non-obvious sourcing edge, and a regulated business with margins structurally higher than our framework expects.

-The question I would value your read on: when a real exception lands on your desk, how do you stress-test whether it is genuinely exceptional - or just a story you are telling yourself to break a discipline you should have kept?
-This applies to backing a fund as much as to underwriting a deal.
-Sharp pattern-recognition here, from any angle, would be useful.
+The question I would value your read on: when a real exception lands on your desk, how do you stress-test whether it is genuinely exceptional, or just a story you are telling yourself to break a discipline you should have kept?
+Particularly interested in pattern recognition from situations where you chose to break your framework, and how that played out.

 Cadence